kmamal/node-sdl/README.md

 * `<object>`

-The [device](#sdljoystickdevices) from which this instance was opened.
+The [device](#sdljoystickdevices) from which the instance was opened.

 ### joystickInstance.firmwareVersion

 * `<number>|<null>`

-The joystick's firmware version, or `null` if it's not available..
+The joystick's firmware version, or `null` if it is not available.

 ### joystickInstance.serialNumber

 * `<string>|<null>`

-The joystick's serial number, or `null` if it's not available.
+The joystick's serial number, or `null` if it is not available.

 ### joystickInstance.axes